-In January 2018, we reported45 that most of the CIOs at 22 selected agencies 46 were not adequately involved in reviewing billions of dollars of IT acquisitions.
-For instance, most of the 22 agencies did not identify all of their IT contracts.
-In this regard, the agencies identified 78,249 IT-related contracts, to which they obligated \$14.7 billion in fiscal year 2016.
-However, we identified 31,493 additional contracts with \$4.5 billion obligated, raising the total amount obligated by these agencies to IT contracts in fiscal year 2016 to at least \$19.2 billion.
+However, we identified 31,493 additional contracts with \$4.5 billion obligated, raising the total amount obligated to IT contracts by these agencies in fiscal year 2016 to at least \$19.2 billion.
 Figure 5 reflects the obligations that the 22 selected agencies reported to us relative to the obligations we identified.